derickr/derickrethans-articles/201602240907-new-drivers-part3-cursor.rst

 	$cursor->sort( [ 'name' => 1 ] )->limit( 40 );

-After the cursor starts iterating (through ``foreach`` or ``->rewind()``), you can no longer call the aforementioned methods to configure the cursor.
+After the cursor starts iterating (through ``foreach`` or ``->rewind()``), you can no longer call the aforementioned methods, as well as other methods that configure the query, to modify the cursor.

 New Driver
 ----------